 - Resolve past traumas in a safe environment

-If relationship difficulties contribute to couple issues, a therapist may also recommend relationship counseling sessions, where the person’s partner also attends.
+If relationship difficulties contribute to couple issues, a therapist may also recommend relationship counselling sessions, where the person’s partner also attends.

-Medication options may include Vyleesi (bremelanotide), which activates receptors in the brain that influence sexual behavior and desire.
+Medication options may include Vyleesi (bremelanotide), which activates receptors in the brain that influence sexual behaviour and desire.

 Hormone therapy may help treat low sexual desire in people going through menopause or who have hormone imbalances.